The end result of cross-training, Steve Wakefield said, is functional fitness. Your body is better conditioned to work for you.

 For example, your body is built to squat.
 That's something that can be harder to do with any stamina if you haven't developed your muscles appropriately.

-Wakefield, a certified Cross Fit trainer, is the cross training coach at Oakfield Fitness and Cross Training Center, 116 North Main St., Oakfield.
+Wakefield, a certified Cross Fit trainer, is the cross-training coach at Oakfield Fitness and Cross Training Center, 116 N. Main St., Oakfield.